 Patagonia Men's Better Sweater® Fleece Jacket

-- Made of 100% polyester fleece with heathered sweater-knit face, moisture-wicking fleece interior, and dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods
+- Made of 100% polyester fleece with sweater-knit face, fleece interior and heathered yarns and dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
+Fair Trade Certified™ sewing

 - Full-zip jacket with zip-through stand-up collar

-- Raglan sleeves for mobility and pack-wearing comfort
+- Raglan sleeves for mobility and pack-wearing comfort; interior fleece wicks moisture

 - Zippered left-chest pocket; two zippered handwarmer pockets

-- Shape-holding micropolyester jersey trim at cuffs and bottom hem provides added abrasion resistance
+- Shape-holding, abrasion-resistant micropolyester jersey trim at cuffs and bottom hem

 - Flat-seam construction reduces bulk and helps eliminate seam chafe

 - 10-oz 100% polyester knitted fleece dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
+Fair Trade Certified™ sewing.
 Fabric is certified as bluesign® approved

 - Made in Sri Lanka.